 Aside from organizing the railroad, we had to wade through garbage and personal papers including cancelled checks and paid bills going back to the 1950’s.
 We unearthed useless knickknacks, 20-year-old leaking cans of tomato paste, musty stuffed toys, hundreds of hand tools and books, suitcases and boxes filled with bedding, curtains and tablecloths, broken furniture, baby and toddler clothing worn by all five kids, half-empty cans of paint, varnish, and turpentine.
 We battled spiders, earwigs, ants, silverfish and mouse droppings, armed with masks, gloves and sacrificial clothing.

 I use the term “trains” broadly.
 A model railroad collection includes more than just locomotives, tenders, track, passenger and freight cars.
 There are boxed kits to build locomotives, cars and buildings for a layout.
 There are parts—you cannot imagine the variety; brass “details” for locomotives, couplers, decals (so you can slap the name of a railroad onto your train), trucks (wheel assemblies that all cars sit upon that literally “ride the rails”), engine motors, switch machines (to move your track to the left or right so that the train can go where you desire), car parts, such as doors and ladders…I could go on.
 Now imagine that these “parts” are not well-organized, and are all over the house.
-I vacillated between tossing it all into a dumpster and jumping in front of a train.
+I vacillated between tossing it all into a dumpster and jumping in front of a (model) train.
 But like most things in life that are initially overwhelming, you find your way.
 And maybe you find the humor in it.
-The process of sorting through nearly sixty years of my father’s belongings was time-consuming and challenging; it was also a wonderful journey of discovery.
+The process of sorting through nearly sixty years of my father’s belongings is time-consuming and challenging; it is also a wonderful journey of discovery.